NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 Here is a quick checklist to help you easily pick the right product to sell:

-• Product prices that fall between the range of $10 and $50
+• Product prices should fall between the range of $10 and $50

-• Products that make at least 10 sales a day
+• Products should make at least 10 sales a day

-• Similar products that feature a best-seller rank of at least 5,000 in the main category
+• The product should have a minimum best-seller rank of at least 5,000 in the main category

-• 2-3 products with less than 50 reviews on the first page
+• The product must have at least 2-3 competitor products with less than 50 reviews on the first page of the Amazon SERPs

 • Small and lightweight products (under 2 to 3 pounds)